M.A. Counseling Psychology

 Good Academic Standing

 Good academic standing is specific to the year of matriculation.
-All students must pass all required courses, receive no more than two grades of B- in any quarter, have satisfactory practicum evaluations, pass all comprehensive examinations, and make satisfactory progress on the dissertation.
+All students must pass all required courses, receive no more than two grades of B- in any quarter, have satisfactory practicum evaluations, and pass all comprehensive examinations.
 Students are independently responsible to monitor their incomplete grades and to satisfy course requirements prior to the close of the subsequent quarter.
 Two grades of B- or below in any Quarter mandates a compulsory review by the Master’s Student Evaluation Committee.
 Unsatisfactory practicum evaluations necessitate a meeting with the Master’s Clinical Training Director, and due process or other actions may be required by the practicum site and the Master’s Student Evaluation Committee.

 Awarding of the M.A.

 A student approaching completion of the requirements for the M.A. must file a “Graduation Application” form with the Registrar whether or not they plan to participate in commencement exercises.
 Students should contact the Registrar Assistant to request this form.

 - Financial Clearance: Financial clearance from the Business and Finance Department and an exit interview with the Financial Aid Coordinator must also be completed.

 - Course Work: All course work and unit requirements have been completed with a grade of B- or higher.

 - Fees: Submission of all graduate forms and fees, including the graduation fee and the Application for Graduation.

 - Grade Reports: It is the responsibility of each student to make sure that all grade reports have been received by the Registrar’s Office and that his or her transcript is cleared of any outstanding grades or incompletes.